Explore

 • Link to live data to keep certain parts of your knowledge base automatically updated.
 Provide links to active reports, roadmaps, and presentations.
 That way, your team always has access to the most current information without needing to manually update those sections.

 • Use AI to make update work lighter.
 In Aha!
-Knowledge, take advantage of the built-in AI writing assistant to generate product docs (like release notes), turn long-form content into concise summaries, or proofread drafts — all in the same space where everything is published.
+Knowledge, take advantage of the built-in AI assistant to generate product docs (like release notes), turn long-form content into concise summaries, or proofread drafts — all in the same space where everything is published.

 • Make easy one-time updates to documents published across multiple knowledge bases.
 This is possible in Aha!
 Knowledge Advanced and is particularly useful for organizations with multiple departments or teams that have their own internal knowledge bases.